Advanced CSS Units & Functions¶

 - Responsive Options (Builder) — Divi's built-in responsive controls as an alternative to CSS functions

-- Custom Breakpoints (Builder) — When you need breakpoints beyond what
+- Custom Breakpoints (Builder) — When you need media query breakpoints beyond what

 clamp()can handle